 How to Get to Altyn Arashan

-From Karakol to Ak Suu Village you can go with Marshrutka or taxi.
+From Karakol to Ak Suu Village, you can go with a Marshrutka or taxi.
 From there, you would take a Soviet Jeep from Ak Suu Village to Altyn Arashan Valley.

 Bokonbayevo (1-2 Days)